Lump-sum (one-time) payments associated with immovable property acquisition

 At the same time, Cyprus legislation allows complete avoidance of Capital Gains Tax.
 In order to use this opportunity, it is essential at the time of property acquisition, to have the purchase registered at a local Cyprus company.
 The property should be company’s only asset.
 Then the property sale can be executed in the form of sale of company's shares.
 In this case, one will not have to pay Capital Gains Tax, while the buyer will not have to pay a Transfer Fee.

-In brief, an appropriate purchase arrangement will optimize the tax by future sale of the property.
-Our employees along with associate members of Alliance are ready to offer a comprehensive consultancy related to the matter.
+In brief, an appropriate purchase arrangement will optimize taxes related to the future sale of the property.
+Our specialists along with associate members of the Alliance are ready to offer a comprehensive consultancy related to the matter.

 Annual Immovable Property Tax

-Starting from 2017, immovable property tax is completely abolished.
+Starting from 2017, yearly immovable property tax is completely abolished.